UniversalDependencies/docs/_en-overview/specific-syntax.md

 Whether or not you pick them up again is probably a question of practice . csubj(question, pick)
 ~~~

+The clausal subject labels apply to verbal as well as nonverbal predicates.

 ~~~sdparse
 On the side is a waste , leave it on the bottom .